2011 CONCACAF Gold Cup final: Mexico

 Mexico's Javier Hernández, commonly known as "Chicharito", earned the Golden Boot and MVP award, with seven goals in the tournament.

 Drawn into Group A of the Gold Cup, Mexico started their tournament campaign on June 5, 2011, against El Salvador.

-Prior to their second Group Stage match against Cuba, it was revealed that five players on the Mexican squad, Antônio Naelson Sinha, Christian Bermúdez, Édgar Dueñas, Francisco Javier Rodríguez and Guillermo Ochoa, all tested positive for clenbuterol.
+Prior to their second Group Stage match against Cuba, it was revealed that five players on the Mexican squad, Sinha, Christian Bermúdez, Édgar Dueñas, Maza Rodríguez and Guillermo Ochoa, all tested positive for clenbuterol.
 The five players were subsequently suspended from the Gold Cup squad and sent home.
 Although testing positive for the substance, Mexican officials believed the drug was inadvertently taken, claiming that positive test results were caused by eating meat tainted with the drug.
 Later that same day, in spite of being shorthanded, Mexico still earned their second win of the tournament against Cuba, again winning by a 5–0 scoreline.
-Both Javier Hernández, and Giovani dos Santos netted twice for Mexico.
-The third goalscorer, Aldo de Nigris scored within a minute of being substituted into the game.
+Both Javier Hernández and Giovani dos Santos netted twice for Mexico, while Aldo de Nigris scored within a minute of being substituted into the game.

 The following day, CONCACAF General Secretary Chuck Blazer had scheduled a meeting of the confederation's national teams committee, which also serves as the organizing committee of the Gold Cup, was to be convened to consider the doping situation, including possibly allowing Mexico to replace the five suspended players.
 However, the meeting was postponed to allow for more information to be gathered.

 Still with no conclusion from CONCACAF, the Mexican team finished out their group play on June 12 with a 4–1 victory over Costa Rica.
 All four of Mexico's goals were scored within the first half of play and came from four players.